// start plausible analytics // end plausible analytics

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Newaygo County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Newaygo County that you need to transfer you would only need to order our forms once for all of your properties in Newaygo County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Newaygo County you only need to order once.

 New legislation was signed into law in 2018 that, in essence, consolidated the two types of certificates of trust into one, a (Certificate of Trust) and a (Certificate of Trust Existence and Authority).
 This Certificate of Trust allows those with an interest in real property the necessary information regarding the Trust to help either fund the Trust or allow real property to be transferred with a clear title.
 A COT provides pertinent/relevant information needed to satisfy title companies and/or banks.
 When a Trustee wants to sell real property that is part of a trust, a COT will be required at or before the closing.